-How to ship freight to Canada.
+How to ship freight to Canada

 You have a buyer that wants your fantastic product - but you are in the U.S. and they are in Canada.
-You want to sell the merchandise and ship it, but you've heard about NAFTA, commercial invoices, customs clearance, duties and the storage fees you can incur if shipping into Canada goes wrong.
+You want to sell the merchandise and ship it, but you've heard about USMCA, commercial invoices, customs clearance, duties and the storage fees you can incur if shipping into Canada goes wrong.
 Relax, we've got some pointers for you.
 You'll be clamoring for another Canadian shipment when we're done here, just so you can show off your stellar cross-border skills.

 At the most basic level, there are a few key things to know:

 - All shipments to and from Canada must utilize a customs broker

 - You need a Bill of Lading and a Canadian Commercial Invoice (CCI)

 - Shipment value must be indicated on the Commercial Invoice.